billzajac/windupairships-hugo/content/posts/my-gender-faq.md

 If I had a time machine and I could make public opinions and our culture more accepting and understanding that gender can be more like eye color or skin color, would I?
 Yes!
 My goal in sharing this is with the hope that it might help our current and future generations in just that way.

+## More Questions?

+In some ways, this covered a lot, and in others, it's really just a scratch on the surface.
+If you made it this far and still have questions, thoughts, or contradictory evidence, please let me know.
+As I said in the beginning, I love to talk about this stuff.